Lululemon

-Lululemon, commonly styled as lululemon (/ˌluːluˈlɛmən/ loo-loo-LEM-ən; all lowercase), is a Canadian multinational athletic apparel retailer headquartered in Vancouver, British Columbia, and incorporated in Delaware, United States, as Lululemon Athletica Inc. It was founded in 1998 as a retailer of yoga pants and other yoga wear, and has expanded to also sell athletic wear, lifestyle apparel, accessories, and personal care products.
-The company has 711 stores (as of January 2024) and also sells online.
+Lululemon, commonly styled as lululemon (/ˌluːluˈlɛmən/ loo-loo-LEM-ən; all lowercase), is a Canadian-American multinational athletic apparel retailer headquartered in Vancouver, British Columbia, and incorporated in Delaware, United States, as Lululemon Athletica Inc. It was founded in 1998 as a retailer of yoga pants and other yoga wear, and has expanded to also sell sportswear, lifestyle apparel, shoes, accessories and personal care products.
+The company has 811 stores (as of fiscal year 2025) and also processes sales online through its website.